UNIVERSAL-IT-SYSTEMS/ddf-test/README.md

 1. Change the engine in [global] and queries for your engine in [your engine] in ddf-conf/ddf_spec.ini.
 There are two ways to add the ddf-on-x jars:

 * Add ddf-on-x implementation jar to `lib` directory.
 Make sure that there are no duplicate jars present.
-Remove scalatest and junit jars if added from ddf-on-x.
+Do not include scalatest and junit jars .
 Do not remove the asm-all-4.0.jar from the lib directory as it contains some essential classes required for the scalatest to generate a html report.

 * Execute the shell script which takes the location of a directory which has the ddf-on-x jars.
+Do not include scalatest and junit jars .

 2. Running the tests in sbt console